transferzero/api-documentation/_docs/transaction-flow.md

 ### Phone number

-The sender's phone number is composed of two parts, the `phone_country` (in ISO 2-letter format), and the `phone_number`.
-The phone number should be specified without the international prefix.
+The sender's phone number is required to be in E. 164 international format.

 ### Documents